Ardy Kassakhian

-Ardashes "Ardy" Kassakhian (Արտաշէս Քասախեան) is an American-Armenian politician who is a Councilmember and former mayor of Glendale, California.
+Ardashes "Ardy" Kassakhian (Արտաշէս Քասախեան) is an Armenian-American politician who is a Councilmember and current mayor of Glendale, California.

 Biography

 Kassakhian was born in Boston, Massachusetts (U.S.).
 He has been a resident of Glendale since 1986.
 He graduated from the University of California in Los Angeles with a Bachelor of Arts in History and received his Master of Arts in Public Policy and Administration from Northwestern University.

 On 5 April 2022, Kassakhian was selected as the Glendale City’s Mayor, one of the largest cities in Los Angeles County.
 This was Kassakhian’s first time serving in the role of Mayor.

 Political positions

 Armenia and Artsakh

 In response to the 2022 blockade of the Republic of Artsakh, Kassakhian wrote a letter to Joe Biden, stating “I am extremely disappointed by the administration’s failure to hold Azerbaijan accountable for these flagrant human rights violations, and the continued waiver of Section 907 of the FREEDOM Support Act,” wrote Kassakhian.
 “In continuing to supply Azerbaijan with U.S. military assistance – amidst verifiable reports of war crimes and egregious human rights abuses – we reward Azerbaijan’s aggression, and risk emboldening and enabling this type of conduct.”